 During the course you will be required to gain student case study cover with an insurance company for professional indemnity insurance and public liability.
 This can be gained through Balens and IFEEL Q have a group policy with Balens.
 Once graduated, you can gain full practitioner insurance for practice.
 For the purpose of insurance only, IFEEL Qualifications Limited is an Introducer Appointed Representative of Balens Limited, Bridge House, Portland Road, Malvern, Worcestershire, WR14 2TA.

 For full information about fees, please click here.

-If you are interested in training with IFEAL Qualifications then the application process is as follows:
+If you are interested in training with IFEEL Qualifications then the application process is as follows:

 - Contact us to arrange your free consultation.

 - Complete an application form.
 Applications can be made after completing your first workshop, but students will not be fully accepted until all the prerequisites have been met and they have a formal letter of acceptance.
 A non-refundable application fee is payable on submission of your application to the course.